ipshagupta/ipshagupta/README.md

 # Hi there, I'm Ipsha 👋

 * 😄 Pronouns: she/her
-* :book: I am studying Computer Science at Amity University, class of 2024.
+* :book: I am a Computer Science 2024 Graduate.
 * 🌱 Currently learning web development and web design.
-* ⚡ Love reading books, travelling, coffee, and want to go skydiving one day!
+* ⚡ Love reading books, and traveling, and want to go skydiving one day!
+* ☕ Have an unhealthy coffee obsession 🤷.
-* 🖥 You can access all my projects and programs here on Github.
+* 🖥 You can access all my projects and programs here on GitHub.
 * 💬 Always welcome collaborations, so feel free to connect with me!